wdi-sg/wdi-project-3-the-dream-team/README.md

 ![whichcraft](https://github.com/wdi-sg/wdi-project-3-the-dream-team/blob/master/homepage.png)

-whichcraft is a full-stack web web application that combines front end (HTML, CSS, Javascript) with back end technologies (Ruby on Rails in this case), as well as   Our team used Materialize, Google's responseive CSS framework to help build our site.
+whichcraft is a full-stack web web application that combines front end (HTML, CSS, Javascript) with back end technologies (Ruby on Rails in this case).
+Our team also used Materialize, Google's responseive CSS framework to help build our site.

 The site has been deployed on http://whichcraft.herokuapp.com